Step 1: Take your Time

 Step 5: Stay Away from the Cheap Stuff

 Now that the deck is clean and dry, it's ready to be stained.
 Before you decide which stain to buy, keep in mind that you always get what you pay for.
 Better ingredients cost more money.
 If you expect premium results, then you'll need to buy a premium product.
 Quality differs when it comes to resins, pigments, mildewcides, and many other materials that make up a gallon of wood stain.
 So stay away from the cheap stuff if you expect it to last.

 Step 6: Take a Look at Waterborne Stains

 Water-based deck stains have become really popular in the last few years.
 If you have been reluctant to try them in the past, don't be reluctant any longer.
 Air quality regulations have forced manufacturers to really improve these products; some are now better, more durable, and longer lasting than conventional oil-based alternatives.
-They offer some distinct advantages to the user that oil base stains can't offer.
-Good quality water based stains clean up with soap and water, there are no nasty solvents to breathe, they have a significantly better resistance to weathering, the wood doesn't need to be completely dry to use them, they dry more quickly than solvents and they are much easier on the environment.
+They offer some distinct advantages that oil-based stains can't offer.
+Good quality water-based stains clean up with soap and water, have no nasty solvents to breathe, have a significantly better resistance to weathering, don't require that the wood be completely dry to use them, dry more quickly than solvents, and are much easier on the environment.

-Additionally, some of the waterborne stains are synthetic as well, such as DEFY Extreme Wood Stain.
-Synthetic resin wood stains are far less susceptible to mold growth, mildew and algae.
-So if you're in area with a fair amount of moisture and humidity, there are some real advantages in using waterborne synthetic stains such as DEFY Wood Stain.
+Additionally, some of the waterborne stains are synthetic, such as DEFY Extreme Wood Stain.
+Synthetic resin wood stains are far less susceptible to mold growth, mildew, and algae.
+If you're in area with a fair amount of moisture and humidity, waterborne, synthetic stains, like DEFY Wood Stains, have some real advantages.

 Step 7: Read the Can; Follow the Directions